TPMS stands for “Tire Pressure Monitoring System” and it turns on whenever your car tires are irregularly inflated.

 The indirect TPMS has sensors placed on the car’s ABS brakes and/or the speed sensors on each wheel.
 These sensors measure the speed of the wheel rotation and idetify changes as underinflated tires rotate much faster compared to a regularly filled tires.
 This system is found in cars in Europe.

 Resetting the TPMS differs from car to car but there are some general techniques which are easy to execute and help in successfully recalibrating the monitoring system.

-Before you are trying to reset your TPMS light, you should always make sure that you have the right tire pressure in your vehicle.
-Use a Tire pressure gauge to check the tire pressure.
+Before you try to reset your TPMS light, you should always make sure that you have the right tire pressure in your vehicle.
+Use a tire pressure gauge to check the tire pressure.
 Inflate each tire to its ideal PSI then deflate the tires to zero.
 Then inflate again and drive for a couple of minutes at 15 mph to manually calibrate the sensors.
-If you want to learn more about how to find the correct tire pressure you can check out this guide: Tire pressure
+If you want to learn more about how to find the correct tire pressure, you can check out this guide: Tire pressure

 Use the Car’s TPMS Reset Button

 Most of the cars with direct TPMS have a reset button located under the steering wheel through which you can conveniently re-calibrate the sensors.
 Put the key in the ignition and turn on the battery but don’t start the car.
 Push the reset button for about 3 seconds or until the system’s light starts blinking.
 Start the vehicle and drive for 20 to 25 minutes, then turn off the ignition.

 This might be the easiest method as it requires you to just drive your car at 50 mph for about 10 miles and the sensors will automatically calibrate themselves.
 Some vehicles require a higher speed and you can also use cruise control to keep the speed constant.

 Remove and Re-Connect the Car Battery